High-level environmental sustainability guidelines for large accelerator facilities: Introduction

 \subsubsection{UN policy}

 The United Nations Framework Convention on Climate Change~\cite{UNFCCC} was founded in 1994.
-Later, the agreement termed the Paris Agreement~\cite{ParisAgreement} was created, in which 196 parties committed to reduce their \acrshort{ghg} emission levels to keep the global rise in temperature to well below 2$^\circ\,$C above pre-industrial levels.
-This implies accelerator facilities that are built and operated by members of these parties should do so with environmental responsibility.
+Later, the agreement termed the Paris Agreement~\cite{ParisAgreement} was created, in which 196 parties committed to reduce their \acrshort{ghg} emission levels so as to keep the global rise in temperature to well below 2$^\circ\,$C above pre-industrial levels.
+This implies that accelerator facilities built and operated by members of these parties should be realised with environmental responsibility.

-In addition, the impact of accelerator facilities on the 17 \acrshort{un} \acrshort{sdg}s should be considered (Figure \ref{fig:sdgs}).
-Of these, the more obvious and direct impact examples for accelerator facilities are: \begin{itemize} \item The high consumption of energy of large accelerator facilities factors directly into the 7\textsuperscript{th} \acrshort{sdg} of affordable and clean energy for all with its immediate impact on a global level. \item The influence and direct contributions that large accelerator facilities have on innovation, industry and infrastructure make them key to the 9\textsuperscript{th} \acrshort{sdg}. \item The (method of) resource consumption of large accelerator facilities impacts the 12\textsuperscript{th} \acrshort{sdg}. \end{itemize}